PipedreamHQ/pipedream/docs/docs/code/python/using-data-stores/README.md

       return new_email
 ```

-## Data store limitations

-Data stores are in beta.
-There may be changes to this feature while we prepare it for a full release.

-Data Stores are only currently available in Node.js code steps.
-They are not yet available in other languages like [Python](/code/python/), [Bash](/code/bash/) or [Go](/code/go/).

 ### Supported data types

 Data stores can hold any JSON-serializable data within the storage limits.
 This includes data types including: